jsguy/cleartrace/README.md

 	* **gzip** - Should we gzip rotated files, default is true
 * **proxy** - An object to configure how the 'require' proxy works
 	* **autoStart** - Should we start capturing proxied info straight away, default is true
+	* **useNativeProxy** - Should we use the native Proxy function to track modifications on the original module.
+Set to false if you're having issues with functions not being able to be cast toString, default is true
 * **proxies** - An array of other proxies to load, default is ['async'], you can add custom proxies here

 ## Usage